junicochandra/docker-starterpack/README.md

 # Docker Starterpack

-Simple and clean Docker setup for **Nginx + PHP**.
+**Simple and clean Docker setup**
-This repository is a ready-to-use environment to run and serve PHP applications using Docker.
+This repository provides a ready-to-use environment to run and serve applications using Docker.

 ---